audreyccheng/transaction-scheduling/README.md

-# DjinnDB
+# DariusDB

-This repository contains code implementing DjinnDB, a transactional scheduling system.
-DjinnDB searches for and executes fast schedules for transactional workloads.
+This repository contains code implementing DariusDB, a transactional scheduling system.
+DariusDB searches for and executes fast schedules for transactional workloads.

 This repository contains:
-1. DjinnDB, which modifies [RocksDB](https://rocksdb.org/) to add a classifier that predicts hot key conflict patterns, our SMF scheduler, and a schedule-first concurrency control protocol, MVSchedO
+1. DariusDB, which modifies [RocksDB](https://rocksdb.org/) to add a classifier that predicts hot key conflict patterns, our SMF scheduler, and a schedule-first concurrency control protocol, MVSchedO
 2. Benchmarking code for the paper with benchmarks based on [OLTPBench](https://github.com/oltpbenchmark/oltpbench) and [TAOBench](https://taobench.org/)
 3. Makespan simulator that takes transaction traces as input and makespans for a specified isolation level and concurrency control protocol
-4. JSS formulation of transaction scheduling as an appendix to the paper
+4. Extended version of our paper with JSS formulation of transaction scheduling

 This repository is structured as follows:
-- /benchmarks - the application benchmarks tested on DjinnDB
+- /benchmarks - the application benchmarks tested on DariusDB
 - /rocksdb - the modified version of RocksDB supporting transactional scheduling
 - /simulator - the makespan simulator